Gravel Size Chart and Different Types explained with pictures

 2. What size gravel is best?

 The answer depends on your situation.
+Selecting the appropriate size of crushed stone and gravel is crucial to the success of any construction or landscaping project.
+The size determines the stone’s load-bearing capabilities, drainage properties, and aesthetics.
 The application you want will determine the right size of gravel to use.

 3. What size is #4 gravel?